EuclidProtocol/docs/docs/Architecture Overview/Automated-Market-Makers.md

 # Automated Market Makers

-An **Automated Market Maker** (AMM) allow digital assets to be traded without permission by using liquidity pools instead of a tradtional market of buyers and sellers (an orderbook).
+An **Automated Market Maker** (AMM) allow digital assets to be traded without permission by using liquidity pools instead of a traditional market of buyers and sellers (an orderbook).

 AMMs are powered by liquidity providers, that provide a pair of assets to a pool that sets the price and liquidity of a certain pool.